surgems/ec-events/content/collections/kids-rides/tea-cups.md

         content:
           -
             type: text
-            text: 'Spin round and around in your very own giant Teacup.'
+            text: 'Teacups are a fairground favourite!
+Spin around and around in your very own giant teacup, watching the world go by.
+Kids and adults alike can jump in the seats together, swirling and twirling around the rotating base. '
+      -
+        type: paragraph
+        content:
+          -
+            type: hard_break
       -
         type: paragraph
       -